 The resettlement element of the service will accept referrals during office hours by telephone or email and will prioritise vacancies for move on from the direct access element of the service and from other commissioned services seeking resettlement accommodation.

 Risk Assessments are done before an offer of accommodation is made.

 Staff and Management

-The service has two teams of workers who are managed by a Scheme Manager and senior housing support worker.
-Who reports directly to a Senior Manager who is based at the LHC’s Central office and has overall responsibility for the management of the service.
-The Scheme manager is based at Garforth House and the Senior Housing support worker is based at Cemetery Road.
+The service has two teams- MIST (Mens Intensive Support Team) and Community Team.
+Both the teams are managed by a Scheme Manager and a Senior Housing Support Worker who reports directly to a Senior Manager who is based at the LHC’s Central office and has overall responsibility for the management of the service.

-The community team are based at Cemetery Road and consists of 4 full time workers and 1 part time house keeper who work from 9am -5pm Monday to Thursday and 9am – 4.30 Friday.
+The Community team is based at Cemetery Road and consists of 4 full time workers and 1 part time house keeper who work from 9am -5pm Monday to Thursday and 9am – 4.30 Friday.

 Where a referral request has been refused and the applicant or their referrer is not satisfied with the reasons given, they have the right to appeal the decision.
 Appeals should be made within 10 working days of receipt of the written decision using the accompanying appeals form.
 Once received an appeals meeting will be arranged within 5 working days chaired by a Service Manager at which the applicant and their referrer have the opportunity to state why they disagreed with the decision.
 An appeal decision will then be made within 3 working days of the meeting taking place and communicate to the client and where applicable their referrer.